selco13/HLNOS9/README.md

 and could stay within the Window itself.
 While the events are structuarlly the same, I decided to setup discrete event dispatchers for components.
 I knew this means I would have to make two calls for some events.

-For instance, to handle a `PlatinumWindowFocus` event, first I need to notify the actual window it has been focused.
+For instance, to handle a `ClassicyWindowFocus` event, first I need to notify the actual window it has been focused.
 This is important so that it could notify the windows' children of a change, and make any visual updates necessary, such as applying a new "active" CSS class.
 Then, I need to let the ClassicyDesktop event handler also know the window was been focused, so it can be set as the active window and raised to the top-most z-index.
-When handling this event in the ClassicyWindow, I first dispatch a local `PlatinumWindowFocus` to the Window's event dispatcher.
-Then, using the same payload, I dispatch the same `PlatinumWindowFocus` event to the Desktop event dispatcher.
+When handling this event in the ClassicyWindow, I first dispatch a local `ClassicyWindowFocus` to the Window's event dispatcher.
+Then, using the same payload, I dispatch the same `ClassicyWindowFocus` event to the Desktop event dispatcher.

 ### Demo Time